Radhach9027/NetworkClient/README.md

 ```

 ### Finally, consuming the UploadMultipartService:
-* Here we'r trying to upload an image on button click
+* Here we'r trying to upload an image to server on button click

 ```
     @IBAction func uploadMultipart(sender: UIButton) {